 The majority of Anderson’s oil production in the Greater Willesden Green area is from horizontal multi-staged fractured wells in the Cardium formation.
 Average true vertical depth of the wells is 2,000 meters.
 All of Anderson’s oil production is light, sweet crude.
 Natural gas in solution in the oil plus natural gas liquids is also captured from these wells.
 Shallow dry gas is also produced in the area from reservoirs at less than 1,000 meters in depth.

 Anderson has a strong infrastructure position in the Greater Willesden Green area.
 Working interests in multi-well Cardium oil batteries in this core area include a 100% interest at 01-02-044-08W5 and 03-27-041-07W5 as well as a 45% interest at 01-27-040-06W5.
 Varying working interests up to 100% are held in other one and two well oil batteries in the area.
 A key 100% working interest is held in a shallow cut gas plant at 05-14-039-05W5 as well as in a fit for purpose compressor station at 08-20-041-04W5.
 All these facilities provide steady third party revenue.
 Additional gas plants with some Anderson ownership include: 14-32-037-03W5, 01-21-038-02W5 and 06-16-038-04W5.

 The Greater Willesden Green area has been the growth engine for Anderson in 2014.
 The drilling has been light oil focused augmented by both solution gas and a gas condensate discovery in south Willesden Green.
-Ultimately the corporation is targeting a 50/50 liquids-gas production balance to help mitigate product price risk.
-Anderson will deploy capital prudently as product price dictates in developing its extensive and high quality light oil, rich solution gas and gas condensate inventory.
+In 2015, the pace of development will be highly dependent upon oil prices.